 A few years ago fat got the blame of feeding the obesity epidemic, but now there is more and more evidence that it is sugar who is responsible.
 When all fingers pointed at fat being the guilty one the food industry responded by making food without fat.
 When taking the fat out, they put sugar instead to make sure the food still had some taste.

-If you’re really a sugar addict this challenge might be really a challenge, but if you hang on it will get easier and easier.
+For real sugar addict the start of this challenge will start though, but if you hang on it will get easier and easier.
 After a week you will see that sugar is no longer controlling your life.
+Here are some tips:

-To replace your sugary fruit yogurts, you can just eat plain yogurt and add some fresh fruit yourself.
-That way you will have truly fruit yogurt instead of sugary yogurt with some fruit flavour.
+- To replace your sugary fruit yogurts, you can just eat plain yogurt and add some fresh fruit yourself.
+That way you will have truly fruit yogurt instead of sugary yogurt with some fruit flavor.

 - Sweeten without adding sugar?
 Possible!
 A pinch of salt might do the trick as can milk or cream.
 Adding natural sweet vegetables to your dish like red paprika, grated carrots, apple,…